Our story starts before statehood, when the Perry family moved into what would become

 While finishing school, he started into the registered Brangus business with his parents.
 After

-Ruger and Geneva.
-Frank has served eight years on the Oklahoma Brangus Association board,
+Marin, Ruger and Geneva.
+Frank has served eight years on the Oklahoma Brangus Association

-including two years as president.
-He also served six years on the International Brangus Breeders
+board, including two years as president.
+He also served nine years on the International Brangus

-Association board, including two years as the chairman of the Commercial Marketing Committee
+Breeders Association board, including two years as the chairman of the Commercial Marketing

 The Kids